OS-Copilot/OS-Copilot/README.md

 For comprehensive guidelines on deploying API services, please refer to the [OS-Copilot documentation](https://os-copilot.readthedocs.io/en/latest/).  -->

+## 💻 User Interface (UI)

+**Enhance Your Experience with Our Intuitive Frontend!** This interface is crafted for effortless control of your agents.
+For more details, visit [OS-Copilot Frontend](https://github.com/OS-Copilot/OS-Copilot/tree/main/fronted).

 ## 🏫 Community

 Join our community to connect with other enthusiasts, researchers and developers: